recursivezero/assignment/README.md

 # Offline Document Storage

-An offline application to store and manage personal documents such as Aadhaar Card, Driving License, and PAN Card.
+An offline application to store and manage personal documents such as Aadhaar Card, Driving License, Pan Card and Voter Card .

 ## Table of Contents